anthonyrozmajzl/anthonyrozmajzl.com/content/post/Health Officials In St. Louis, Missouri are on a Fool's Errand Trying to Slow the Spread of Covid-19.md

 ![St Louis Google Mobility](https://user-images.githubusercontent.com/5093552/110060701-51424100-7d34-11eb-9678-3050b774211c.png)

 The political leadership in St. Louis has made no meaningful impact on cases all while unnecessarily shutting down businesses and enforcing punitive mandates under the guise of preserving "public health."
-To simply get away with this type of behavior would be nothing short of criminal.
+To simply get away with punitive threats and crippling restrictions against the owners of Wheelhouse is nothing short of criminal behavior.

-Turning our attention away momentarily from the city of St. Louis to surrounding areas, we find, yet again, no meaningful correlation between government mandates and case growth patterns
+Maybe Echols and his crew can start looking at some of the data from surrounding areas which show, yet again, no meaningful correlation between government mandates and case growth patterns.

 ![StLouisMetro](https://user-images.githubusercontent.com/5093552/109894589-c261f580-7c5b-11eb-90d5-d34df89ee894.jpeg)